-Whatever you do, keep wearing your teeth aligners.
+Whatever you do, keep wearing your clear aligners.
 If you stop for a day or two, it’ll become harder to put them back in, which could make the discomfort last longer than it would otherwise.

-“Clear aligners help give people the smile they always wanted without the pain and annoyance of regular braces,” Stephenson says.
+“Clear aligners help give people the smile they always wanted without the pain and annoyance of regular braces,” McCarver says.
 “Plus, without all the hassle of regular visits, we’re able to provide an easier, more affordable, convenient way for people to achieve the smile they always wanted.”